RoverIsADog/gradetracklite/README.md

 GradeTrackLite is a privacy-oriented grade tracking app that can be self hosted.

+The frontend is written in Javascript using React and built using Vite.
+Most files make use of type hints along with `ts-check` whenever possible for greater safety.

+The backend is written in Javascript using Express.

+## Features
+* Keep track of past and future grades
+* Keep track of course and semester GPAs
+* Hierarchy: Semester > Course > Grade Category > Grade

+## Disclaimer

 **USE AT YOUR OWN RISK**.
 This project **prototype** was made in a short amount of time as part of a course.
 The _existence_ of data privacy features and meeting the deadline were the priority.
-Bugs, vulnerabilities, spagetti code, antipatterns, etc... may be present.
-Also be aware that there are risks with opening any port on your network.
+Bugs, vulnerabilities, spagetti code, antipatterns, etc. may be present.
+Also be aware that there are always risks with opening any port on your network.
+The authors of this project are not responsible for any damages arising from using this project.

 Here is a sample of known issues in no particular order: storing keys and secrets in a `.env` file instead of environment variables (or using a key vault), using an `.env` file in production, lack of frontend and/or backend input checking, occasional frontend-server desync, **frontend/backend console printing of debug info (potentially sensitive)**, ...